Stages of Tooth Decay and How Your Child can Get Rid of Them in Hayes, VA

 Tooth decay is the most common teeth irregularity experienced by children, teens, and adults.
 It is manifested by damage in the tooth enamel, the hardest mineral in the body.
 Among the three, children usually get the most number of tooth decay sufferers.
 This might be because children eat sugary foods more than the adults.
 When sugar particles cling to the surface of the tooth, it has the tendency to produce acids thus attacking the tooth enamel and breaking it down which will soon give birth to tooth decay and cavities.

-We at Hayes Family Dentistry provide Pediatric Dentistry services to children from infancy to adolescence.
+Our local dentists in stafford, va at Hayes Family Dentistry provide Pediatric Dentistry services to children from infancy to adolescence.
 Our different services under pediatric dentistry such as dental sealants and fluoride application will help treat and prevent tooth decay.
 We also provide mouth guard treatment for our sports enthusiasts young patients.
 Ensuring the overall dental health of every child is possible with Hayes Family Dentistry!